Vicente Seguí

-Vicente Seguí Porres, better known simply as Vicente, is a Spanish singer born in Vilamarxant (Valencia, Spain) on 25 December 1978.
-He started with the Valencian orchestra "La Metro".
+Vicente Seguí Porres, (b.
+25 December 1978) better known simply as Vicente, is a Spanish singer born in Vilamarxant.
+He started with the Valencia orchestra "La Metro".
 He took part and won the title in the third series of Operación Triunfo in 2003.

 He later released three albums and did many concerts.
 He also collaborated in musical programs on Valencian TV including Bona Nit and El Picú as copresenter and singer.